Today’s Wonder of the Day was inspired by Chuck from Nanaimo, . Chuck Wonders, “How does the internet work? ” Thanks for WONDERing with us, Chuck!

 If your computer is connected to the Internet, it speaks a special language with other computers called TCP/IP.
 This language allows you to get information, send messages to friends, listen to music, watch videos, and visit Wonderopolis!

-Let’s look at how an email message works.
-If you type an email to your grandmother, the computer — just like the post office — will want to know where to deliver the message.
-That is why you provide an email address when you send an email.
+To get a practical understanding of how the Internet works, let's look at email.
+If you type an email to your friend, your computer, just like the post office, will want to know where to deliver the message.
+That is why you provide an email address.

+Your computer uses the information in the email address to figure out where to send your message.
 Unlike a phone, which transmits your voice, the computer transmits your message in the language of the Internet.

-Maybe you have heard of the World Wide Web and wondered what spiders are doing on the Internet?
-Well, the “Web" has nothing to do with our eight-legged friends.
-The World Wide Web (WWW) is just a part of the Internet that strings together bits of information to make them easier to find.
+You've probably heard of the World Wide Web by now.
+You may have even WONDERed what spiders are doing on the Internet!
+Fortunately, the "World Wide Web" has nothing to do with our eight-legged friends.
+The World Wide Web (WWW) is just a part of the internet that strings together bits of information to make them easier to find.

 This is how the World Wide Web works, too.
-Instead of all the information on the Internet being thrown together in an electronic pile, the Web creates links between related information to help keep it organized.
+Instead of all the information on the Internet being thrown together in an electronic pile, the World Wide Web creates links between related information to help keep it organized.